Baltimore Black Sox Memorial

 Maryland Art Place (MAP) is working to engage Baltimore regional artists (MD, DC, PA, DE, VA) working in large-scale sculpture to create artworks of historical Baltimore Black Sox baseball players in partnership with Parks & People and South Baltimore Gateway Partnership (SBGP)

-The sculpture will be located in the future Westport & Smith Cove Waterfront Park.
+The sculptures will be located in the future Westport Waterfront Park.

 WHAT TO KNOW:

-The sculptures will be placed within a larger $30 million public park on the Middle Branch of the Patapsco River in the Westport neighborhood.
+The sculptures will be placed in a Memorial within the larger $30 million Westport Waterfront Park on the Middle Branch of the Patapsco River in the Westport neighborhood.

-Westport is an important facet of the Reimagine Middle Branch Plan’s framework for Equitable Development to honor, celebrate, and uplift African American cultural achievements in Baltimore.
+This public park and Memorial are important facets of the Reimagine Middle Branch Plan’s framework for Equitable Development to honor, celebrate, and uplift African American cultural achievements in Baltimore.

 The BSSP plays tribute to the legacy of the Baltimore Black Sox baseball team, memorialized through large scale sculpture & collective memory.